jasonleinart/nexus-letter-analyzer/milestone-01/tasks.md

 - Backup plan documentation if technical issues arise
 - Performance metrics and success indicators

-This task breakdown provides a clear path to MVP completion within the allocated time while maintaining professional quality suitable for interview demonstration.
+This task breakdown provides a clear path to MVP completion within the allocated time while maintaining professional quality suitable for demonstration.